 RevDeBug is a Visual Studio extension, created to give you the ability to implement the reverse debugging technology into your own projects.
 You’ll find Value Prompter as one of the tools in the package.
-This feature is FOREVER FREE – even after your trial license for RevDeBug package expires.
+This feature is FOREVER FREE – even after your trial license for the RevDeBug package expires.

 How to use Value Prompts?
 A free version of RevDeBug gives you the ability to highlight the values during debugging sessions.
 To see them, define the breakpoint and start the debugging session.
 After upgrading RevDeBug to one of the paid versions, you will be able to see values not only from already finished debugging sessions, but also download data also from production and testing.

-RevDeBug vs RevDeBug Prompter – what’s the difference?
+RevDeBug vs. RevDeBug Prompter – what’s the difference?

-While surfing the web you may encounter the old RevDeBug Prompter extension.
+While surfing the web, you may encounter the old RevDeBug Prompter extension.
 This extension is no longer supported and updated by our team.
 For this reason, we rather recommend downloading the newest version of RevDeBug instead, which is fully supported and gives you even more than just RevDeBug Prompter.

 Check the values from all iterations of the loops.